Roux13/ListOfEmployees/README.md

 # ListOfEmployees

 The app - it's a list of employees.
 There is a list of professions and there is a list of employees.
-You can choose a profession and employee with the profession and then to watch his data card.
+You can choose a profession and employee by the profession and then to watch his pesonal file.
 All screens are made with fragments.
 Lists are made with RecyclerView.

 The app has 3 screens: